warteamx/HackerSkull/Lindy/systems-thinking.md

 11. **Human-Centric Approach:** 👥 Remember that systems are run by people.
 Prioritizing employee well-being and development is crucial.
 12. **Collaborative Culture:** 🤝 Foster a culture of collaboration where employees feel valued and part of the system.

-Stay Aligned with Business Goals
+Stay Aligned with Goals
-13. **Align with Objectives:** 🎯 Ensure all systems and processes align with the overall business goals and strategy.
+1.  **Align with Objectives:** 🎯 Ensure all systems and processes align with the overall goals and strategy.
-14. **Review and Adjust:** 🔄 Regularly revisit systems to ensure they stay relevant and aligned with business needs.
+2.  **Review and Adjust:** 🔄 Regularly revisit systems to ensure they stay relevant and aligned with needs.

 Balance Standardization and Flexibility
 15. **Standardize Where Possible:** 📏 Implement standard procedures for efficiency but remain flexible to adapt where needed.